DevilCoders/AI/README.md

-# Yandex AI's and Other Assets
+# Complete Yandex IT-Corporation Reference Book

 ## Include AI's such as